-Unlike other internal organs, the liver can usually repair itself.
-It can function even if only a small part of it is working.
+Unlike other internal organs, the liver can usually repair itself if injured.
+It can continue to function even when only a small part is working.
 After surgery or injury, a healthy liver can grow back to normal size in 6–8 weeks.

-Bile is made in the liver and is stored in the gall bladder.
-When needed, bile is released into the bowel to help break down fats.
+Bile is made in the liver and stored in the gall bladder.
+It is carried by the bile duct to the bowel, where it helps to break down fats.

 This is when a malignant tumour starts in the liver.
 There are different types of primary liver cancer:

 This is a secondary cancer that started in another part of the body, but has now spread (metastasised) to the liver.
 Because it is a secondary cancer, it is considered advanced cancer.